Angela-CMU/HAII/README.md

 In response to the feedback received, we've introduced a User Input Prediction page where users can input their information and choose a model for prediction.

+### Lesson learned from lectures
+All members of our team are currently enrolled in the computational data science program at CMU, having strong backgrounds in data science.
+Prior to taking this course, we were well-versed in the data analysis process.
+However, we had little awareness of how the data collection, analysis, and model prediction phases could potentially introduce biases and unfairness.
+It's excited that we've acknowledged the significance of fairness and integrated it into our project.
+This crucial insight was gained through our participation in the Human AI Interaction course!